The Denver Post Community Foundation

 Embedded in the CSU Extension Offices, 4-H is a non-profit designed for youth ages 5 through 18 years of age living in counties across the state.
 4-H began over 100 years ago as an educational program for the rural youth of America.
 Their mission remains to empower young people to reach their full potential, working and learning in partnership with caring adults.
 Through projects in environmental science, rocketry, foods and nutrition, animal science, and photography, members of 4-H learn important skills such as leadership, ethics, decision making, record keeping, responsibility, and community service.
 The 4-H motto, to make the best BETTER, is something that this non-profit strives to accomplish as they embark on another century of service for America’s youth.

 Donations to local initiatives are being identified with the help and input of each community.
-We look forward to showcasing the unique ways Pedal The Plains can help our host communities.
+We look forward to showcasing the unique ways Pedal The Plains can help our host towns.
 Stay tuned for the selected projects Pedal The Plains will fund!